Top.Mail.Ru

 Included in the cost of Elbrus climb:

-• Meals three times a day throughout the trip.
-Dinner on the first day, breakfast – on the last.
+• Three meals a day throughout the entire program.
+Dinner on the first day, breakfast on the last day.

-• Equipment for the group (ropes, ice screws, radios, first aid set, satellite navigators/GPS).
+• Group equipment (ropes, ice screws, radios, satellite navigators, first aid kit).

 Not included in the cost of Elbrus climb: